USING PERCEPTION TO CREATE VALUE IN YOUR HOUSING PROJECTS

 Reduce Visual Chaos

 As residential units get smaller, it is more important than ever to control visual chaos to increase the sense of space.
 In kitchens, it is important to right-size the appliances; a 400 square foot studio does not need a 20 cubic foot refrigerator.
 If you coordinate the colors of cabinets and appliances, the space is visually calmer and has more of a built-in look.
 Side by side appliances should be avoided.
 In small kitchens, we have had good success using white appliances which are less expensive than stainless steel and spending a couple of hundred more dollars for an under counter oven and a separate cook top.
 This allows the front edge of the counter to run continuous across the length of the kitchen, eliminating both the visual interruption of a slide-in range and its high back control panel.
 With white cabinets and appliances, this results in a higher end look for very little extra cost.
+Take a look at Kitchen remodeling Birmingham, AL if you want a professional to remodel your kitchen.

 Left: Bosch’s new line of right-sized appliances.
 Right: Do not put appliances side by side and avoid high contrasting colors.